CosmoStat/wf-psf/long-runs/README.md

 	- Base path for saving metric files.

 - `--saved_model_type`, default="final", type: str
 	- Type of saved model to use for the evaluation.
-Can be 'final' or 'checkpoint'.
+Can be 'final' for a full model, 'checkpoint' for model weights or 'external' for a different model not saved under the same base_id as the current one..

 - `--saved_cycle`, default="cycle2", type: str
 	- Saved cycle to use for the evaluation.
 Can be 'cycle1' or 'cycle2'.